-New Student Orientation (NSO) is required at Kaua'i Community College.
-It is an important "first step" toward a great start at KCC and to a successful college career.
-Our NSO will help you to prepare for your first semester at KCC.
+All students are welcomed and encouraged to participate in New Student Orientation.
+An important "first step" toward a great start at KCC and to a successful college career, Orientation will help you prepare for your first semester by providing information on campus resources, student life, and important college policies.